Automatkarbin 5: CGA5C2

-FFV Ak 5
+Ak 5

 The first versions of the Ak 5 family were made by the Swedish company FFV Ordnance AB (later part of Saab Bofors Dynamics) under license from FN, with deliveries starting in 1986.
 This version of the Ak 5 is still in the inventory of the Swedish Armed Forces, but is no longer issued to soldiers, having been replaced by the Ak 5C and Ak 5D.
 This version uses fixed iron sights, and the Swedish Armed Forces have estimated that the maximum practical distance is 400 meters, but it can be used at longer ranges.
 This brings it in line with the M16, using the Swedish Armed Forces definition of maximum practical distance.

 As issued, the Ak 5 did not have a bayonet lug.
 A bayonet lug adaptor (using the Ak 4 bayonet) is fitted to some rifles for ceremonial duties, such as the Royal Guards at the Stockholm Palace.

-FFV Ak 5B
+Ak 5B

 The Ak 5B is the designated marksman version of the Ak 5.
 Modifications include fittings for a 4×25.5 SUSAT L9A1 tritium sight, a cheek pad on the buttstock, and removal of the iron sights.
 This weapon was typically carried by squad leaders.
 This version weighs 4.8 kg (without magazine) and 5.4 kg (with full magazine).
 Approximately 5200 of this version were made.
 It is no longer in service.